secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO should the IANA registry look like this?
 - [ ] TODO Naming convention: Specification depending on crypto use case?

+## SCC IANA Registry

+- [ ] TODO dash character "-" not possible in enum!

 An own possible IANA registry must contain a specified **name** of the algorithm to use.
 This name should be specified for symmetric encryption with *AlgorithmName_Mode_KeyLength_TagLength* (e.g. AES_GCM_256_128), For hashing as *HashAlgo_KeyLength* (e.g. SHA3_256), for asymmetric encryption and digital signatures *AlgorithmName_AuxiliaryAlgorithm_KeyLength* (e.g. RSA_PSS_256, ECDSA_SHA3_512).